DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <h3>Content</h3>

 <ul>
-<li>Code for structure navbar, nav-toggle, structure footer, position of hero-image and text overlay in the homepage was taken from the Love Running CI project</li>
+<li>Code for structure navbar, nav-toggle, structure footer, position of hero-image and text overlay in the homepage was taken from the Love Running CI project.
+For detailed source referencing, refer to index.html and style.css.</li>
+<li>Cursor: pointer property added to website buttons was taken from <a href="https://www.w3schools.com/cssref/pr_class_cursor.php">W3School</a>.</li>
 </ul>

 <h4>Technologies used</h4>